Erishion-Games-LLC/Meme-Effects-Runelite-Plugin/README.md

 # Meme Sounds
-A plugin that changes the sounds of the mortar and pestle when crushing items to play a bonking sound
+A plugin that plays meme sounds in a variety of situations

+* currently only changes the mortar and pestle sound effect to a bonking sound